 1. Soggy Leaves

-The first most visible indicators of root rot are dark and soggy leaves.
-Root rot is nearly always present when aloe vera leaves begin to get brown and limp.
+Dark and soggy leaves are root rot’s first and most visible indicators.
+Root rot is nearly always present when Aloe vera leaves begin to get brown and limp.

-When the aloe vera plant’s foliage turns dark and floppy, the roots are usually severely damaged.
-And, it is possible that saving the plant will be challenging.
+The roots are usually severely damaged when the Aloe vera plant’s foliage turns dark and floppy.
+And it is possible that saving the plant will be challenging.

-As root rot sets in the aloe plant, the base of the leaf are where the signs begin to appear.
+As root rot sets in the Aloe plant, the base of the leaf is where the signs begin to appear.
 This is the first spot to turn dark and become soggy.